metasfresh/metasfresh-documentation/_developers_collection/en/getting_started_ide_en.md

 ![developers_getting_started_ide_eclipse_neon_install_helper_plugin_30]({{ site.github.url }}/images/developers/developers_getting_started_ide_eclipse_neon_install_helper_plugin_30.png)
   - Note that you can also auto-discover and install this plugin later, after having imported the code.
 However at this point, you spend already quite some time for eclipse trying to build and finding 100000s of compile errors, due to the missing source folders.
 * Make sure that you java the ***Java*** perspective open, not the Java EE perspective.
-* If you intend to contribute changes, we recomment that you check out the `eclipse-config` folder in the [metasfresh-dev](https://github.com/metasfresh/metasfresh-dev) repository.
+* If you intend to contribute changes, we recommend that you check out the `eclipse-config` folder in the [metasfresh-dev](https://github.com/metasfresh/metasfresh-dev) repository.
 * Now you can import the code by
   - switching to the workbench, right-clicking into the Package Explorer (on the left of the eclipse window) and choosing "Import..."
 ![developers_getting_started_ide_eclipse_neon_import_code_10]({{ site.github.url }}/images/developers/developers_getting_started_ide_eclipse_neon_import_code_10.png)